ningzhangfisk/CSCI241/Slides/backtracking.md

 ### Step 3:
 #### Define the backtracking function
 + First we start with a two-dimensional matrix chessboard of size `n * n` to represent the current board, the characters `Q` in the chessboard represent queens and `.` represents the empty squares.
 The chessboard will be all `.` initially .
-+ Then we define the backtrack function `backtrack(chessboard, row)`. the arguments of the function are chessboard (the array of chessboards) and row (representing the current row of queens being considered for placement), and the global variable res (the set array of all eligible results).
++ Then we define the backtrack function `backtrack(chessboard, row)`. the arguments of the function are `chessboard` (the 2d array of chessboard) and `row` (representing the current row of queens being considered for placement), and the global variable res (the set array of all eligible results).
 + backtrack(chessboard, row): function means `recursively place the queens of the remaining rows if the queens of the row are placed`.
 #### Complete the body of the backtracking function
 Enumerates all columns of the current row.
 For each column position.